learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

-# Ruby Object Relations: Has-Many-Through
+# Ruby Object Relations: Has-Many Through

 ## Introduction

 We've seen how objects can be related to one another directly, when one object contains a reference to another.

 An individual song belongs to an artist, for example.
-That relationship is implement by giving a song instance an `artist` `attr_accessor` so that we can set `#artist=()` to an instance of the `Artist` class and retrieve that artist instance via the `#artist` method.
+That relationship is implemented by giving a `Song` instance an `artist` `attr_accessor`.
+Then we set that `artist` attribute to an instance of the `Artist` class.

 An individual artist, conversely, has many songs.
-We implement this relationship by giving artists a song property that is set equal to an array of song instances.
+We implement this relationship by giving artists a `song` property that is set equal to an array of song instances.
 We add song instances to that array via an instance method on the `Artist` class, `#add_song`.

 Let's take a look: